- make sure your bike is well maintained

 - do not pass between the kerb and a bus when it is at a stop

-- on roadways or cycle paths take care when passing pedestrians, especially children, older or disabled people, and allow them plenty of room
+- on roadways or cycle paths take care when passing pedestrians, especially children, older people or people with a disability, and allow them plenty of room

 - take care near road junctions; other road users might not notice you